An orange peel and DOI meter allows for controlled coating brilliance and gloss

 With an orange peel and DOI meter, you can test each layer of coating for surface issues and fix problems before it is too late.

-Buy Orange peel and DOI meters in the UK – Supplier and products
+Buy DOI and orange peel meters in the UK – Supplier and products

-There are many causes for orange peel – incorrect coating techniques, the wrong viscosity, a mistake in spray painting equipment, too much paint or coating – but with an orange peel and DOI meter you can test for and ensure the quality of your coated surfaces.
-There are several companies that sell orange peel and DOI meters on the UK market, including BYK-Gardner, Elcometer, and Rhopoint.
+There are many causes for orange peel – incorrect coating techniques, the wrong viscosity, a mistake in spray painting equipment, too much paint or coating – but with a DOI and orange peel meter you can test for and ensure the quality of your coated surfaces.
+There are several companies that sell orange peel and DOI paint meters on the UK market, including Elcometer, and Rhopoint.
 Below we have a list of a selection of the available tools.